The last death eaters

 -Hence the snake party.
 Who doesn’t need a boa to tea? » Severus wasn’t fond of snakes (understandibly).
 But she was around, and he knew he was pretty safe.
 Still.

 -Don’t just stay there standing.
-Sit. » she said.
+Sit. »

 -Oh thank you for your hospitality in my own home.
 That’s so sweet. » He was glad he was home, though.
 Even with the swarming mess on the floor.
 So, he did.